FuelLabs/fuels-ts/.changeset/silly-hats-end.md

 feat: add missing support for the `u256` type

-The TS SDK is now capable of handling `u256` types, and hence capable of interacting (encoding/decoding) any Sway programs that use the `u256` type.
+The TS SDK is now capable of handling `u256` types, and hence capable of interacting (encoding/decoding) with any Sway programs that use the `u256` type.